hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ```
 Check [here](https://github.com/hayo03/Dialogflow-CX-Start-Tutorial/blob/main/webhook%20service/webhook.py) for the full webhook script that we've built.

 - API_crendentials.json: contain credential information needed to make calls to the [Open wetather API](https://openweathermap.org/api).
+We put our own credential information but you can get your own credential information and put them in this file.
 Getting credential information requires creating an account in this API.
 ```
  "api.openweathermap":
          {